Survival Guide

 Burning art is part of our culture at Flipside.
 It is a symbolic celebration of the cycle of life and death—we don’t dwell on what we’ve done so much as we celebrate what we can do.

-- There are steps you must take before your piece will be approved to burn, including a quiz on site.
+• There are steps you must take before your piece will be approved to burn, so make sure you are familiar with

 CHILDREN

-- You are solely responsible for the care, supervision, and well-being of your child at all times.
+• You are solely responsible for the care, supervision, and well-being of your child at all times.
+Keep them in your line of sight.
+If you lose sight of them, check the surrounding camps before going to a ranger.
 There may be activities not suitable for children or behavior that you may not wish your children to see.
 Do not expect anyone to censor their behavior because children are present.

 DRONES